1999 Gretsch 6121 Roundup

 The trouble with old Gretsches is they're a bit fragile, the binding always falls off and from what I've heard they usually need neck resets sooner or later.
-The new Japanese ones are probably built better and they seem to play and sound just as good or better.
+The new Japanese ones seem to be built better and they seem to play and sound just as good or better too.

 This one was made in September 1999, a few years before Fender took over in early 2003 which may be good or bad or a combination of both.
 Online opinions seem to be that quality actually improved after Fender took over, although much of that may have been posted by Fender itself.
 In any event the models are apparently now more "vintage correct" than previously, if that matters to anyone.
 My one is an example of that because it seems to be a hybrid model that is not the same as any vintage model.
 See the table below.